City of Canada Bay

 Please note – The 2016 Census used a new methodology to “impute” a work location to people who didn’t state their workplace address.
 As a result, 2016 and 2011 place of work data are not normally comparable.
 To allow comparison between 2011 and 2016, .id has sourced a 2011 dataset from the ABS which was experimentally imputed using the same methodology.
-However this dataset is NOT available at the Local Government Area level, and had to be matched using a best fit of work destination zones (DZNs) to the current LGA boundaries.
-City of Canada Bay is one area for which there is no good match of 2011 DZNs to 2016 LGA boundaries, so there is no reasonable data comparison between 2011 and 2016 for this area.
-2011 data has been turned off and is currently unavailable for comparison for the City of Canada Bay subscribe to the FULL version of economy.id.
+The City of Canada Bay currently subscribe to the “LITE” version of economy.id, which does not feature this extended dataset.
+In order to directly compare worker numbers between 2011 and 2016, it is recommended that the City of Canada Bay subscribe to the FULL version of economy.id.

 |Employment (Census) by industry sector|

 |City of Canada Bay||2016|